myklesystemslabs/bloopernet-fp/README.md

 # Loopernet demo

+Now running on Fireproof v0.19.106

-Work very much in progress.
+Work in progress.
 Known issues:

 * Latency compensation is still crude.
-* After record, the preview doesn't make sound.
 * Time stutters when BPM is changed.
 WIP.

-* Sometimes it hangs, or slows down, or refuses to connect to the network.
-Reloading the page often helps.
+On the other hand:

+* Major performance improvements
+* Style fixes